virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ### popupselector
 (*popup-selector* is an alias)

-The field for opening a pop-up window via the POST request to any external service.
-It provides the possibility to pass additional parameters.
+Field for opening a pop-up window via POST request to any external service.
+It provides a possibility to pass additional parameters.

 ![popupselector](/img/popupselector.jpg)
 @@@